not powered by AI

 Before you invest investigate.

-We specialize in the part of risk management known as ‘source inquiries’ (or ‘Humint’ in CIA lingo): My team and I seek out sources — people with knowledge of the subject.
+We specialize in the part of risk management known as discreet ‘source inquiries‘ (or ‘Humint‘ in CIA lingo): My team and I seek out sources — people with knowledge of the subject.
 The sources may be former employees, managers and investors.
 They may be competitors, customers, regulators, or industry experts.
 We use google and AI but only for background.
 Our job is to find information that is not publicly available.
-It’s not always easy to get people to talk.

 I’ve honed my investigative and interview skills as a journalist working for major international news outlets.
 It’s often best to start with unassuming questions: Is the subject doing well?
 Is the investment well managed?
 How is the market?
 Are regulations a problem?
 Might they be changing?
 What are the main challenges?
 If the source seems willing, the questions get harder: Who is working against the subject?
 Has the subject misled people?
 Are there ulterior motives?
 Is the subject somehow failing?